chelseanelson/final-project-1-chelseanelson/Rscripts/README.md

 ## Acknowledgments

-I have already called any external libraries in `0-data_collection_manipulation` file if needed throughout looking through your exploration.
-As well as I have called for the main dataset in that file already to be used.
+I have already called any external libraries in at the beginning of each R file if needed throughout looking through your exploration.
+As well as I have called for the main dataset in each file already to be used.